tpeo/full-stack-learning-repo-fall-2021/Week_2/README.md

 - Git: basic commands, workflow, and forking

 # Classwork
 It's recruiting season and we're going to help you create your very own resume using JSON.
 The JSON will be pre-populated but its your job to modify it to your liking.
-There are no formal requirements for this assignment, but you should understand the different elements that go into a JSON file (**Strings, Numbers, Dictionaries/Objects, and Arrays**).
+There are no formal requirements for this assignment, but you should understand the different elements that go into a JSON file (**Strings, Numbers, Objects, Booleans, and Arrays**).

 The JSON will be generated using the json-resume command line interface **(CLI)** which will help generate beautiful html/pdf files of your resume.